Wikia/guidelines/JSCodingConventions.md

  */
 function() {
     if (someBool) {
-        return "";
+        return '';
     }
-    return "Both are strings!";
+    return 'Both are strings!';
 }
 ```